CCBDA-UPC/Research-Projects-2025/README.md

-# Homework research project
+#  Research project

+## Objectives & Guidelines

-One of the objectives of the **homework research project** is to study a little bit in-depth a subject that draws your attention and interest related to Cloud Computing and Big Data Analytics.
-It is a common practice in computer science where professionals regularly need to **increase their knowledge on new topics that they might need to use for their daily work**.
+One of the main objectives of this **research project** is to allow you to explore a topic related to **Cloud Computing and Big Data Analytics** that genuinely interests you.
+This exercise reflects a common and essential practice in the field of computer science, where professionals are often required to **expand their knowledge on emerging technologies** that may become relevant in their day-to-day work.

+### What You’re Expected to Do

+As part of your research:
+- You should be able to **identify reliable and trustworthy sources**, understand their content, and critically assess whether the topic is worth exploring further.
-During the research, you need to be able _to find reliable and trustworthy sources of information_, understand them, and try to invest as much or as little time as necessary to decide whether you are going to spend more time learning about the subject.
+- You are encouraged to invest as much or as little time as needed to evaluate the topic’s potential value to your learning or future career.

-Another of the objectives of this homework assignment is to **cooperate and share your knowledge** with your peers and help each other to be able to have a broader understanding of Cloud Computing and Big Data Analytics.
-Therefore, to focus your research, I would like you to think about the information that you will be sharing from your classmates perspective _(use the following ideas to center your research focus, not like the report index)_:
+### Collaboration & Knowledge Sharing

+Another key goal of this assignment is to foster **collaboration and peer learning**.
+Sharing insights with your classmates helps everyone build a more comprehensive understanding of the field.

+To guide your research and presentation, consider what your classmates might want to know about your topic.
+Use the following questions to shape your focus (these are **not** intended to be used as a report outline):

-* What would you like to know about the presented topic to be able to decide if it is worth going in-depth or stop and take a different approach?
+- **Relevance**: What would someone need to know to decide whether it's worth diving deeper into this topic or moving on to something else?
-* What do people say regarding the subject you are studying: is it very successful?
-Is it mature enough?
-Do many people praise or criticize it?
+- **Community Insight**: What are people saying about this technology or concept?
+Is it widely adopted?
+Is it considered mature, promising, or problematic?
-* What has been your personal experience regarding the subject?
-What lessons have you learned?
+- **Personal Perspective**: What has been your experience while exploring this subject?
+What lessons did you learn?
-* Share some relevant sources of information to learn more about the topic (URLs of websites, Articles, Blogs, PDF files, online courses, etc.)

-A final objective of this assignment is to be able to **share the information attractively and concisely**.
-You can't expect your audience to invest lots of time on a topic that may not be of interest.
-Therefore, I encourage you to deliver a short, meaningful, and attractive **tutorial**.
+- **Learning Resources**: Share useful resources (e.g., websites, articles, blogs, PDFs, courses) that can help others learn more.

+### Presentation Matters

+Finally, an important aspect of this assignment is your ability to **communicate your findings clearly, concisely, and engagingly**.
+Keep in mind:
+- Your classmates may not have much time or prior interest in your topic.
+- Make your presentation **brief, informative, and appealing** — think of it as a **mini-tutorial** that sparks curiosity.

 ## Instructions to deliver the assignment

 > [!important]
-> Each team will prepare a different topic.
-Send an e-mail to your teacher with a list of three topics in order of preference.
+> Each team must work on a **different topic**.
+To reserve a topic, send an email to your instructor listing **three preferred topics in order of priority**.
-> The topics will be assigned on a fist-come first-served basis.
+> Topics will be assigned on a **first-come, first-served** basis.
->

-**Every final project team of 4 people** will be preparing a tutorial on oner of the topics listed below or a different topic that the team are using for their course project or that they are interested in digging a bit further.
+Each project team (consisting of **4 members**) will prepare a **tutorial** on one of the topics listed below or another topic that:

-The team members need to add a folder in **their project repo** named "research" and then a `"/research/tutorial/README.md"` file with the explanations, images, pieces of code, etc., similar to the ones used for your laboratory sessions.

-The teacher will evaluate the tutorials based on the documentation, presentation and the feedback offered by the students.
-Once all tutorials have been evaluated, they will be included in this repository to make them available for everyone.

-**Grade**:

-- tutorial documentation
-- presentation *(use a PDF that can be attached in the repo)* and explanations
-- feedback offered by the class peers
+- Is being used in their main course project, **or**
+- Sparks the team's curiosity and is worth exploring further.

+### Deliverables

+Your team must:
+1. Create a folder named `research` inside your **project repository**.
+2. Inside that folder, add a file:
+   `research/tutorial/README.md`

+The `research` folder should include your tutorial content — **explanations, images, code snippets, visualizations**, etc. — following the same style and structure used in the lab sessions.

+### Evaluation Criteria

+The tutorial will be assessed based on:
+- The **clarity and completeness** of your documentation,
+- The **quality of the presentation**, and
+- The **feedback provided by your peers**.

+After evaluation, all approved tutorials will be added to the main course repository to serve as shared learning resources for future students.

 ## Topics proposed